 With the majority of the world now owning a mobile phone, laptop or tablet, we’re living more in the digital realm every day; from listening to music, taking pictures, talking on the phone and countless other activities.
 Using these technologies leaves a trail of data which is open to being analysed and accessed at the touch of a button.

 One other significant change is the kind of data we analyse.
 It used to fit neatly into tables and spreadsheets, things like sales figures and wholesale prices.
 Now data analysts can look at ‘’unstructured’’ data such as photos, tweets, emails and voice recordings.
 So not only has the speed of accessing data improved the format is now wider as well.
 This you may find both interesting… and maybe a little scary.

 The link between ‘Big Data’ and businesses show very real and truly remarkable benefits, helping companies to better understand and target customers.
 Using data, retailers can predict what products will sell, telecom companies can predict if and when a customer might switch carriers, and car insurance companies understand how well their customers actually drive.

-Big data is also optimising business processes.
+It is also optimising business processes.
 Retailers are able to improve their stock levels based on what’s trending on social media, what people are searching for on the web or even weather forecasts.
-Supply chains can also be optimized so that delivery drivers use less gas and reach customers faster.
+Supply chains can also be optimised so that delivery drivers use less gas and reach customers faster.